Atoning Alabama is a FREE workshop series educating you on the parole and pardon hearing process in Alabama.

 There is no other workshop like this in the state - here’s what you’ll learn!

-Expectations of the Board in the Parole Process
+Expectations of the Board in the parole and pardon process

-How to make the most of your speech to the Parole Board
+How to make the most of your speech to the Board

-You’ll get expert guidance from our ACLU of Alabama Legal Team
+You’ll get expert guidance from our Legal Team

 Upcoming workshops